sendgrid/docs/content/docs/for-developers/sending-email/v3-nodejs-code-example.md

 <call-out>

-We recommend using SendGrid Node.js, our client library, <a href="https://github.com/sendgrid/sendgrid-nodejs">available on Github</a>, with full documentation.
+We recommend using SendGrid Node.js, our client library, [available on Github](https://github.com/sendgrid/sendgrid-nodejs), with full documentation.

 </call-out>